4ntoined/pokemonpy-package/README.md

 This program is a text-based game that simulates Pokémon and Pokémon battles and runs right in the terminal.
 For a more detailed description of the game, check out [game_blurb.md](https://github.com/4ntoined/pokemonpy/blob/master/documentation/game_blurb.md).
-For a demonstration of how to play the game, check out [this YouTube video](https://youtu.be/0SFg-sSOZBY) (and like and comment and subscribe).
+For a demonstration of how to play the game, check out [this YouTube video](https://youtu.be/0SFg-sSOZBY).
-The packaged version of the game is maintained here: https://github.com/4ntoined/pokemonpy-package.
+The game is maintained here: https://github.com/4ntoined/pokemonpy-package.

 ## Installing the game
 Installing and playing the game requires (1) access to the command line and (2) Python 3.